ptarselco/BlackHorsePuzzle-Public/README.txt

 - No installation required.
 - Recommended screen resolution: **1920 × 1280 pixels** (Desktop/Laptop).
 - Works best on desktop or laptop devices with a mouse/touchpad.
-- Mobile version is not optimized yet.
+- Mobile version use Google browsers or Add to Home Screen for fullscreen.

 ---